sage-code/maj/README.md

 **note:**

-There is an advanced Lexicon: "mak-iavo", that is not yet released.
+There is an advanced Lexicon: "maj-iavo", that is not released yet.

 ## Contribution